 A key component of this initiative is incenting performing artists to invest some time in personal wellness to supplement the commitment to their performance skill.
 This investment will enhance and prolong careers and stimulate creativity in the application of musical techniques for the athletic and general populations.

-A collaborative initiative of American College of Sports Medicine (ACSM), Center for Music Arts Entrepreneurship, Loyola University (New Orleans), Performing Arts Medical Association (PAMA) and supporting organizations (as of May 15, 2011) —National Hearing Conservation Association, New Orleans Performing Artists Clinic, American Medical Society for Sports Medicine (AMSSM), American Osteopathic Academy of Sports Medicine (AOASM), Music Teachers National Association (MTNA) and NARAS – Music Cares.
+A collaborative initiative of American College of Sports Medicine (ACSM), Center for Music Arts Entrepreneurship, Loyola University (New Orleans), Performing Arts Medicine Association (PAMA) and supporting organizations (as of October 15, 2014) — American Medical Society for Sports Medicine (AMSSM), American Osteopathic Academy of Sports Medicine (AOASM), Artists House Music, Conn-Selmer, Inc., Drum Corps International (DCI), Healthcare for Artists, Music Teachers National Association (MTNA), National Association for Music Education (NAfME), National Association of Teachers of Singing (NATS), National Athletic Trainers’ Association (NATA), National Hearing Conservation Association (NHCA), and New Orleans Musicians’ Clinic (NOMC).

 For more information, email Randall Dick, FACSM